Mregojos/GCP-LLM-Deployment/README.md

 # Multimodal Model Deployment

 ## Overview
-* This project demonstrates how to build, deploy, and test a multimodal model..
+* This project demonstrates how to build, deploy, and test a multimodal model.

 ---
 ## Objective